tuscb/spider-th-public/README.md

 ```bash
 docker-compose up -d
 ```
-Note that `docker-compose down`command is for stoping it.
+Note that `docker-compose down` command is for stopping it.

-6. Check whether Docker is sucessfully running
+6. Check whether Docker is successfully running
 ```bash
 docker ps
 ```

 7. If username and password are changed on step 4, ensure to change them at line 66 in `main.go` file, too.
 ```
 // Set your MongoDB connection string
 uri := "mongodb://user:1234@localhost:27017"